Landing a Great Airline Seat!

 Book a premium seat.

 Some airlines, like JetBlue and United, offer seats with greater leg or chair room for a greater cost (JetBlue’s “Even More Space” seats and, for United, “Economy Plus Seating”).
 Different airlines will refer to these seats by different names; keep an eye out for a reference to greater seating space, particularly if you notice certain seats that come at a higher price point.
 And for even greater comfort, you can consider business and first class seats, where there are always fewer seats per row, much more legroom, and far wider chairs.
-Of course, you can expect these to come at an even higher price point.
+Of course, you can expect these to come at a much higher price point.
 If you need even more space, some airlines will also allow you to book more than one adjoining seat.
 The more you’re willing to pay, the more likely you are to score a great airline seat.

 Arrive on time.

-You don’t want to go to the trouble (and/or expense!) to reserve a specific seat just to see it given away to a standby passenger because you arrived late for boarding!
+You don’t want to go to the trouble (and/or expense!) to reserve a specific seat just to see it given away to a standby passenger!
+Don’t arrive late for boarding!
 Try to arrive a half hour before your flight is scheduled to leave, when the boarding process usually begins… or as close to that time as possible.
 Added bonus – you’ll avoid the worst case scenario of an overbooked flight where you are bumped off completely!

 Consider placement of seats on the plane.

-“Bulkhead” seats or seats in the first row of the section, with no seats directly in front of them, can offer greater legroom but no personal item storage (expect to place it in the overhead bin).
+“Bulkhead” seats or seats in the first row of the section, with no seats directly in front of them, can offer greater legroom.
+But there’s no personal item storage (expect to place it in the overhead bin).
 This may be an advantage or disadvantage to you depending on your priorities.
-And exit row seats have more legroom, but children are not eligible to sit in these rows, and you will need to adhere to the responsibilities of the exit row passengers as outlined by your flight attendant during safety instruction.
+And exit row seats have more legroom, but children are not eligible to sit in these rows.
+And you will need to adhere to the responsibilities of the exit row passengers as outlined by your flight attendant during safety instruction.
 Also, the exit rows may have a greater shortage of room in the overhead bin due to the storage of safety equipment.

 Confirm your seat assignment before check-in.

 If you made a seat reservation ahead of time, double check to make sure your assignment hasn’t been changed.
-In some cases the airplane scheduled for your flight may be changed to a different aircraft, causing seat reservations to be re-assigned unexpectedly.
+In some cases the airplane scheduled for your flight may be changed to a different aircraft.
+This can cause seat reservations to be re-assigned unexpectedly.
 Don’t lose your great airline seat!
 Remember, you’re never completely off-the-hook for managing your seat assignment until you’re on the plane!

 Consider congestion factors on the aircraft, such as the seats near the lavatories potentially being high-traffic zones.
 Also consider that seats closer to the door may be cooler if the weather outside is cold.
 And if you want to be served earlier during food and beverage service, flight attendants often (but not always!) start in the front and work their way back, especially on smaller planes (on larger planes more attendants may be serving and start from both front and back.)